 My Heritage has recently been adding a large amount to is online city directory collection.
 It is available via a subscription.

 FindMyPast also has directories of many varieties available via subscription and is a very good source of not only the U.S. and Canada, but also the UK, Ireland, Australia, and New Zealand.

 England and Wales trade directories are available for free at the University of Leicester Historical Directories project.
 It has browsing and search capability.

 Cyndi’s List has a long list of smaller collections of directories online provided by local libraries and historical societies.
-Definitely worth looking at the free resources as well as those listed that are available via subscription sites.
+Worth looking at the free resources as well as those listed that are available via subscription sites.

 Miriam Robbins has accumulated a number of links to city directories, which she has made available at Online Historical Directories.

 So try out all of these options – there are plenty for you to choose from.
 And city directories are really fun to search for.
 And rewarding.

 Good Luck and Happy Hunting!